Older Women Who Date Younger Men Are More Satisfied

 Relationships in which a woman is significantly older than her male partner have always attracted a lot of attention and scrutiny.
 Case in point: remember what big news it was when Demi Moore and Ashton Kutcher were together?
 Or the international media obsession that followed French president Emmanuel Macron and his spouse, Brigitte, who happens to be 24 years his senior?

 This same scrutiny isn’t usually applied to relationships in which men are significantly older than their female partners.
-For example, U.S. President Donald Trump happens to be 24 years older than Melania.
+For example, former U.S. President Donald Trump happens to be 24 years older than Melania.
 Certainly, the Trumps have attracted a lot of media attention—it just hasn’t been for their age difference!
 Research on age-gap relationships bears out this double standard.

 Specifically, people are more disapproving of male-female age-gap couples when the older partner is a women than they are when the older partner is a man .
 In these woman-older relationships, the disapproval seems to be reserved primarily for the female partner.
 Indeed, while older women are commonly referred to as “cougars”—a term that implies a predatory nature—derogatory labels for the younger men who enter these relationships don’t really exist.